 NEAD sufferers are unable to drive for certain periods of time (gov.org: assessing fitness to drive) and may be wary of using public transport.
 Relationships suffer with family members having to step in to the carer’s role.
 Lack of knowledge amongst health professionals leads to people being accused of faking, drug abuse or attention seeking.
 Correct diagnosis takes on average five years with many being treated unnecessarily for epilepsy with attendant risks.
 People may become increasingly incapacitated and no longer able to care for themselves, needing help with normal day-to-day activities such as washing and getting dressed.
 A few people are reduced to using a wheelchair when they leave the house.
 Anxiety and depression are common co-morbidities.

-With the correct treatment, some people are able to gain some control over their seizures with a significant reduction in the number of events.
+With the correct treatment and support, some people are able to gain some control over their seizures with a significant reduction in the number of events.
 However, others may continue to have daily, debilitating seizures for many years.
 Research is continually going on into this condition.